Commercial Renovation Permits Compliance Singapore

 • ·Building plan approval before structural works

-• ·Change of use application via URA and BCA
+• ·Change of use is assessed separately through URA where applicable

 STEP 03·Singapore Civil Defence Force